Fire near New Jersey chemical plant spreads thick smoke - NewsBreak

 Fire near New Jersey chemical plant spreads thick smoke

-A dramatic fire near a chemical plant burned through the night and into Saturday in northern New Jersey but led to no evacuation orders or serious injuries — just heavy smoke that was seen and smelled in nearby New York City.
+PASSAIC, N.J. — (AP) — A large chemical fire burned through the night and into Saturday morning in northern New Jersey, its smoke so heavy that it was detected on weather radar and seen and smelled in neighboring New York City.

-The fire at Majestic Industries and the Qualco chemical plant in Passaic was in buildings housing plastics, pallets and chlorine, officials said, but catastrophe was averted.
+The fire at Majestic Industries and the Qualco chemical plant in Passaic spread to multiple buildings and threatened their collapse, officials said.

-Crews battled pockets of the blaze into the afternoon, Passaic Mayor Hector Lora said, but it was contained.

-The fire was prevented from reaching the main chemical plant, which could have endangered the densely populated New York City suburbs of New Jersey, Lora said.
+Water from firefighter hoses froze in cold weather and made the environment slick and hazardous for responders.

+"There have been bad fires, but this is the worst that I've ever seen," Passaic Mayor Hector Lora told NorthJersey.com.

+The fire was in buildings housing plastics, pallets and chlorine, officials said, but Fire Chief Patrick Trentacost said the part where most of the chlorine was stored appeared to under control.

-Nearby residents were advised to close their windows but were not required to evacuate, with officials saying air quality remained acceptable and would be monitored.
+Residents near the blaze were advised to close their windows but were not required to evacuate, with officials saying air quality remained acceptable and would continue to be monitored.

 Some residents fled nonetheless.

 “It’s worrying.
-You don’t know what’s going to happen,” Joel Heredia told WCBS-TV.
+You don’t know what’s going to happen,” Joel Heredia told WBCS-TV.

-Frigid weather froze water from hydrants and hoses, hampering boats trying to draw water from the Passaic River and causing firefighters to slip and fall, Lora said.
-One firefighter went to the hospital with an eye injury, he said.

-Passaic Fire Chief Patrick Trentacost said three fire trucks on the scene were frozen in ice Saturday afternoon as temperatures remained below 20 degrees Fahrenheit, NorthJersey.com reported.
+One firefighter was taken to a hospital after being struck by debris, officials said.
+He was doing well, though other firefighters slipped and fell in the slick conditions, officials said.

 Comments / 0